Harris–Stowe State University: St. Louis Normal School

+Sumner Normal School

+In 1890, St. Louis Public Schools established the Sumner Normal School to train Black teachers in St. Louis.
+In 1924, Sumner Normal School was authorized to issue a four-year Bachelor of Arts in Education degree.

-In 1890, the St. Louis school system established Sumner Normal School to train black teachers.
-In 1929, its name was changed to Stowe Teachers College, after author Harriet Beecher Stowe, whose novel, Uncle Tom's Cabin, had promoted the abolitionist cause in the antebellum United States.
+In 1929, its name was changed to Stowe Teachers College, inspired by Harriet Beecher Stowe, whose novel, Uncle Tom's Cabin, had promoted the abolitionist cause in the antebellum United States.
+From 1930 until 1940, Stowe Teachers College was situated in the former Simmons Colored School campus.

+Merging two St. Louis colleges

 The U.S. Supreme Court's 1954 decision in Brown v.
 Board of Education mandated integration of public school systems.
 In response to this, Harris and Stowe Colleges were merged into one institution, which retained the "Harris Teachers College" name.
 At the behest of Stowe alumni and other St. Louisans, the name "Stowe" was added, and the school became Harris-Stowe College.

+Branching out into higher education and state college status

 In 1979, the college was added to the state system of public higher education, under the name of Harris-Stowe State College.
-Its four-year education degree was changed to a Bachelor of Science in Education.
-It subsequently expanded its programs to offer several new degrees in education, including the B.S. in Urban Education, designed to enable non-teaching urban education personnel to address problems specific to urban schools; and a degree in Business Administration with various professional options.
+Another four-year education degree was added to offer a Bachelor of Science in Education.
+By 1981, more programs were added to offer several new degrees in education, including the B.S. in Urban Education, designed to enable non-teaching urban education personnel to address problems specific to urban schools; and a degree in Business Administration.

+University status

-In 2005, the college attained university status, and was renamed Harris–Stowe State University.
+In 2005, the college attained university status.
+Renamed Harris–Stowe State University.
+The school enrolled 1,098 students in 2023.

+Geographical Historic Registry status

+The Stowe Teachers College building was listed on the National Register of Historic Places in 2004.
+Resulting from the 1998 study, and its 2010 extension, of historic resources in the Ville neighborhood of St. Louis, Missouri.

 Academics and accreditation

 Academics

-The Department of Academic Affairs comprises three academic units:
+The Department of Academic Affairs have three academic units: